 Here had been the central town in this area since ancient times.

 Since the 12th century, Takeda family had governed this area as the lord, then this city had developed.

-Especially, Shingen Takeda (1521-1573, the 19th lord) was the strong
+Especially, Takeda Shingen (1521-1573, the 19th lord) was a strong feudal warlord.

 There are many shrines and temples in the city, because Takeda family had protected them.

 Takeda Shrine is a Shinto shrine located about 2 km north of JR Kofu station.